ftayyab/ogrinfo-validator/README.md

 The **`output`** object has the following properties:

-- `object` - Javascript object that contains metadata and validation Information
+- `object` - Javascript object that contains metadata and validation Information.
+Error information is return in error key.
+- 'Rejection Promise' - on Error